fbpx

 • Save

 As crowd levels subside through the course of the winter months, so do the number of hours that each park is open.
-You can expect to see openings as late as 9:00 for most parks and daily closures as early as 7:00 or 8:00.
+You can expect to see openings as late as 9:00 for some parks and daily closures as early as 8:00 pm.
 Meanwhile, daily operating hours during the summer or other peak travel times can extend well into the night.

 If you like visiting the parks after dark, look for special ticketed events, such as Mickey’s Very Merry Christmas Party.
 When limited events like these are held, the parks are often open later on non-event nights to accommodate more guests, so visiting on these dates is also an option.